 One of the biggest fitness mistakes older adults make is not doing a proper warm-up before their workout.
 Lower within this article, you’ll find a video of helpful warm-up exercises for seniors that can be done before each workout.

-Additionally, the better the warm-up, the better the workout – and that means positive results and a better return on your time and energy investment.
+Additionally, the better the warm-up, the better the workout – which means positive results and a better return on your time and energy investment.

-In fact, the warm-up included here is not just good for seniors, but anyone over the age of 50:
+The warm-up included here is not just good for seniors but anyone over the age of 50:

-- For those in middle-age who are in good health and pain-free, you can do this warm-up at a faster speed.
+- For those in middle age who are in good health and pain-free, you can do this warm-up faster.

 Prioritizing Joint Mobility, Aligned Posture, and Muscular Flexibility for Seniors

 Many seniors seen in sports medicine clinics are there because of skeletal muscle injuries, joint injuries, or misalignment of the lower-back vertebrae – all injuries that often can be prevented by proper preparation before a workout.

 Physical therapists have established that a good warm-up oxygenates your heart so it can prepare to perform at a higher rate of intensity.